-Pursuant to Item 402(u) of SEC Regulation S-K, we are required to disclose the ratio of compensation of our principal executive officer (CEO), Mr. Bauer, to our median employee's annual total compensation.
-The values are as follows for 2018:
+We are required to disclose the ratio of compensation of our principal executive officer (CEO), Mr. Bauer, to our median employee's annual total compensation.
+The values are as follows for 2019:

-Mr. Bauer's total annual compensation:\$2,252,239Median Employee total annual compensation:\$59,038Ratio of Median Employee's Compensation to Mr. Bauer:38:1
+Mr. Bauer's total annual compensation: \$2,095,907 Median Employee total annual compensation: \$ 58,495 Ratio of Median Employee's Compensation to Mr. Bauer: 36:1

-Consistent with Instruction 2 to Item 402(u) of Regulation S-K, the applicable SEC rule, the Company may identify its median employee for purposes of providing pay ratio disclosure once every three years and calculate and disclose total compensation for that employee each year; provided that, during the last completed fiscal year, there has been no change in the employee population or employee compensation arrangements that we reasonably believe would result in a significant change to our 2017 pay ratio disclosure.
-The Company has reviewed the changes in its employee population and employee compensatory arrangements and, based on that review, determined that there has been no change in our employee population or employee compensatory arrangements that would significantly impact our 2017 pay ratio disclosure and require us to identify a new median employee.
-As a result, the Company has reidentified the same median employee as it did in its 2017 pay ratio disclosure
+Consistent with Instruction 2 to Item 402(u) of Regulation S-K, the applicable SEC rule, the Company may identify its median employee for purposes of providing pay ratio disclosure once every three years and calculate and disclose total compensation for that employee each year; provided that, during the last completed fiscal year, there has been no change in the employee population or employee compensation arrangements that we reasonably believe would result in a significant change to our previous pay ratio disclosure.
+We have determined that there has been no change in the employee population or employee compensation arrangements that would significantly impact such pay ratio disclosure.